theabhirath/BigRiverJunbi.jl/README.md

 ## What is BigRiverJunbi.jl?

 BigRiverJunbi.jl is a Julia package for 'omics data preprocessing.
-While it can be used as a standalone package, it was designed to be used in conjunction with the BigRiverMetabolomics.jl package.
+It provides functions for data imputation, normalization, transformation and standardization.

 ### Why the name?

-"Junbi" (准备, 준비, 準備) is the word for "preparation" in Chinese, Korean, and Japanese (the pronunciation is slightly different in each of these).
+The word "Junbi" (準備, 준비, 准备) is "preparation" in Chinese, Korean, and Japanese (the pronunciation is slightly different in each of these).

 ## Installation